algorandfoundation/beaker/README.md

 Here we subclassed the `OpUp` contract which provides functionality to create a new Application on chain and store its app id for subsequent calls to increase budget.

-Note also the experimental decorator `resolvable` which adds a `MethodHint` to the method, allowing the caller to figure out what the appropriate application id _should_ be.
+## Method Hints

+Note also in the above, the experimental decorator argument,  `resolvable`, adds a `MethodHint` to the method.
+This allows the `ApplicationClient` to figure out what the appropriate application id _should_ be.
 When using the `ApplicationClient`, omitting the argument for that parameter is equivalent to asking the value to be resolved.

 The line:
 ```py